 Now, we know that if you download a YouTube video, this means that you are also violating YouTube’s Terms of Service.
 Especially if you are downloading a content that has a copyright on YouTube.

 But are there any situation that makes downloading a YouTube video legal?
 Of course!
-You can use a third-party video downloader, such as DumpMedia Online Video Downloader, to download YouTube videos.
+You can use a third-party video downloader, such as DumpMedia Online Video Downloader, to download YouTube videos for free.
 But make sure that the content that you are downloading is not protected by copyright laws.
 Or if the copyright permits you to produce copies of the video.